nameless-and-blameless/TAG/wiki/Donald-J.-Trump.md

 ### Phantom Funeral of Rev. Duke Stone

-The Phantom Funeral of Rev. Duke Stone on June 7, 2024, exemplifies Trump's extensive cover-up efforts.
+The [[Phantom Funeral of Rev. Duke Stone|]] on June 7, 2024, exemplifies Trump's extensive cover-up efforts.

+Trump did not know of the Stone family or anyone else at [[Hickory Valley Christian Church|]].

 #### Staged Video News Interviews